flipperdevices/flipperzero-ufbt/README.md

 To update the SDK, run `ufbt update`.
 This will download and install all required SDK components from previously used source.

-To switch to a different version of the SDK, run `ufbt update --channel=[dev|rc|release]`.
-Or you can use any not-yet-merged branch from official repo, like `ufbt update --branch=feature/my-awesome-feature`.
-For using branches from other repos, where build artifacts are available from an indexed directory, use `--index-url=<url>`.
+- To switch to SDK for a different release channel, run `ufbt update --channel=[dev|rc|release]`.
+- To use SDK for a certain release or a not-yet-merged branch from official repo, run `ufbt update --branch=0.81.1` or `ufbt update --branch=owner/my-awesome-feature`.
+    - You can also use branches from other repos, where build artifacts are available from an indexed directory, by specifying `--index-url=<url>`.

-uFBT also supports 3rd-party update indexers, following the same schema as official firmware.
+    - uFBT also supports 3rd-party update indexers, following the same schema as official firmware.
 To use them, run `ufbt update --index-url=<url>`, where `<url>` is a URL to the index file, e.g. `https://update.flipperzero.one/firmware/directory.json`.

-uFBT can also download and update the SDK from any fixed URL.
+- uFBT can also download and update the SDK from any fixed URL.
 To do this, run `ufbt update --url=<url>`.

 uFBT stores its state in `.ufbt` subfolder in your home directory.
 You can override this location by setting `UFBT_DIR` environment variable.